vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

       Failure to do so provably shows that the signature was not verified properly.

  # PM3: Validator does not run event forwarder
- This is difficult to detect, as a validator may legitimatelly see Ethereum events a few seconds after other validators and thus never get an event to forward.
+ This is difficult to detect, as a validator may legitimately see Ethereum events a few seconds after other validators and thus never get an event to forward.
 Also, eventually EEF will be integrated into core, and thus it will be more effort to not run that part of the code.
 Idea: A validator that forwarded less than 50% of the events of the other validators